vwalsh86/programming-exercises/README.md

 1. Download Anaconda
 2. Install Anaconda

-## Topic 1: Basics of programming, Topic 2: State, variables and statements
+## Topic 1: Basics of programming & Topic 2: State, variables and statements
 Includes completed exercises for these weeks and the comments from the Discussion Forum for these tasks.

 ## Topic 3: Conditions, loops and flow control